-Safety official blasts complacency before deadly 2017 Amtrak crash south of Tacoma
+Official blasts complacency before fatal 2017 train crash

-The National Transportation Safety Board published its final report Monday on a deadly Amtrak derailment in Washington state in 2017, with the agency’s vice chairman blasting what he described as a “Titanic-like complacency” among those charged with ensuring train operations were safe.
+SEATTLE (AP) — The National Transportation Safety Board has published its final report Monday on a deadly Amtrak derailment in Washington state in 2017, with the agency’s vice chairman blasting what he described as a “Titanic-like complacency” among those charged with ensuring train operations were safe.

-The train was on its first paid passenger run on a new route from Tacoma to Portland when it plunged onto Interstate 5, killing three people and injuring dozens.
+The train was on its first paid passenger run on a new route from Tacoma to Portland, Oregon, when it plunged onto Interstate 5, killing three people and injuring dozens.

 In findings released last month, the NTSB said the engineer lost track of where he was and failed to slow down before a curve.
 The agency said a series of decisions or inactions by Amtrak as well as state and federal regulators set the engineer up to fail.
 The agency’s vice chairman, Bruce Landsberg, wrote in comments published with the final report Monday that the root cause was “extremely lax safety oversight, unclear responsibility, and poor training.”